jrrachat/rollercoastercad/README.md

 Roller coaster cart is an altered version of this design made by lex2 on Thingiverse: [www.thingiverse.com/thing:5646378](thingiverse.com/thing:5646378)

 To print the cart you need: 16 wheels, 1 crossbar, 4 cart cages, and 2 connector bars.
 I recommend printing a few extra wheels as they can wear out fairly quickly.
+For the axles I used staple clips, and I used hot glue to attach them to the chassis.
+The screw size listed on the thingiverse page works as well along with paperclips.